pazvives/DL-SP22-Project/README.md

    2. Run the finetuning script

-      [For reproducibility read this step until the end before executing anything]
+      [For reproducibility of our best model read this step until the end before executing anything]

       ```
       cd /DL-SP22-Project/demo